Skip to content

 Overview

 MCP (Model Context Protocol) is an open standard that allows CodeBuddy to integrate with external tools and data sources.
-With MCP, you can extend the functionality of CodeBuddy by connecting it to various external services, databases, APIs, and more.
+Through MCP, you can extend CodeBuddy's functionality by connecting to various external services, databases, APIs, and more.

 Core Concepts